christophermarek/Terra/devblog/(8) AI Design and planning + Refractor.md

 After rabbit dies of hunger, error next iteration.

+Need to clean all the code.

+Instead of targeting the bush, target a random point on the bush.

-Make it so you cant walk on water, and that trees cant be placed on stone
+Make it so you cant walk on water, and that trees cant be placed on stone.

+ONLY AFTER WE ARE ON GITHUB PAGES AND ARE BUG FREE WITH THE ABOVE FIXES.
+# Water update
+-thirst, exact same as hunger.
+-make water all wall on grid.
+-make water target a random point on the edge of the water.